Peggy Siegal: Career

-Connected with New York City's elite, Siegal organizes and hosts private events, including film screenings, to which she invites prominent guests to help the film's reception.
+Siegal organizes and hosts private events, including film screenings, to which she invites prominent guests to help the film's reception.
+By 2007, Siegal hosted around 120 events per year, hosting anywhere from 100 to 1,100 guests, and earning $25,000 per event.

 Her services are in highest demand in the season before award nominations, in particular the Academy Awards.
 Her reputation in the industry has been attributed, by her and others, to carefully selecting the guests she invites to these events.
 According to Siegal, she keeps a list of 30,000 contacts divided by nationality, including filmmakers, artists, writers, and finance professionals.